rumq/java-corejava-book/pages/v1ch07ExceptionsAssertionsLogging.md

 * Can form hierarchical loggers - a parent logger can control the logging of its child loggers.
 * Can be configured using a configuration file.

-In practice you will use a logging framework such as Log4J, Logback, or Java Util Logging (JUL).
-But for understanding the logging API, we will use the standard logging API.

 ### 7.5.1 Basic Logging